-If you’ve taken out a student loan (or multiple loans) to finance your higher education, there’s a good chance you’ve heard of Great Lakes Higher Education Corporation, or “Great Lakes” for short.
+If you’ve taken out a student loan (or multiple loans) to finance your higher education, there’s a good chance you’ve heard of the loan servicing company Great Lakes Higher Education Corporation, or “Great Lakes” for short.

 In this article, we’ll walk you through some basics about Great Lakes, including what it’s like to make payments, the loan repayment options you’ll have access to, and tips for having the best experience with Great Lakes.

-If you’ve taken out a student loan and you’re suddenly being contacted by a organization you’ve never heard of called Great Lakes, you have every right to be skeptical.
+If you’ve taken out a student loan and you’re suddenly being contacted by an organization you’ve never heard of called Great Lakes, you have every right to be skeptical.

 Rest assured, though—Great Lakes is actually one of the country’s biggest student loan servicers.
 They service more than $238 billion in student loans for over 8 million borrowers, working with 6,000 schools and 1,100 lenders.
 The company also employs more than 2,000 people nationwide.